croikey-123/Stocked-app/README.md

 skeleton, and pantry search; a thorough mobile responsiveness pass; and the app is now deployable, including the SQLite → Postgres swap for production.

+**Week 4** (Real recipe API): Cook Tonight can now run on live Spoonacular data instead of the hardcoded 12-recipe list — recipe images included — while still working with zero config if you don't set up a key.

 ## What's here

 ```